Teresa A. Lance, Ed.D. Biography

-Beginning July 2, 2018, Ms. Teresa A, Lance, began serving as the Superintendent of Schools for Thornton Fractional High School District 215, which serves four diverse south suburban communities: Calumet City, Lansing, Burnham, and Lynwood, Illinois.
+Dr. Teresa A. Lance began serving in July 2018 as the Superintendent of Schools for Thornton Fractional High School District 215, which serves four diverse south suburban communities: Calumet City, Lansing, Burnham, and Lynwood, Illinois.

-Throughout her career, Ms. Lance has served as a Teacher, Assistant Principal, Principal, and Turnaround Consultant.
-Prior to coming to Thornton Fractional High School District 215, Ms. Lance worked as a School Leadership Officer in Harrison School District Two in Colorado Springs, Colorado.
-In this role, Ms. Lance had multiple departments under her watch.
-Some of those departments’ included-College and Career Readiness, English Language Learners, Gifted and Talented and Special Education.
+Throughout her career, Dr. Lance has served as a Teacher, Assistant Principal, Principal, and Turnaround Consultant.
+Prior to coming to Thornton Fractional High School District 215, Dr. Lance worked as a School Leadership Officer in Harrison School District Two in Colorado Springs, Colorado.
+In this role, she had multiple departments under her watch.
+Some of those departments’ included: College and Career Readiness, English Language Learners, Gifted and Talented and Special Education.
 In addition, she supervised and supported 20 pre-K to 12 schools.

-While serving as a School Leadership Officer, Ms. Lance, in collaboration with her former colleagues, contributed to the following district accomplishments:
+While serving as a School Leadership Officer, Dr. Lance, in collaboration with her former colleagues, contributed to the following district accomplishments:

 - Increased Advanced Placement participation for all students

 - Increased AP course offerings from seven during the 2013-2014 school year to 19 during the 2017-2018 school year

 - Increased dual enrollment participation and programs.
 In total, more than 4,100 college credits were awarded to high school students during the 2017-2018 school year